 NLMC current focus

-Our other main focus is around NAHT Life Members communications.
+Our other main focus is on NAHT Life members' communications.
 This is ongoing and a major piece of work we are undertaking with NAHT head office.

 Our Twitter account was launched in December 2016 @NAHTLifeMembers to publicise our work, that of the NAHT and other relevant educational issues.
 Please join our growing band of followers!
 Information on the use of Twitter and how to use it will appear on our website landing pages.

-The NLMC has passed on plans to NAHT head office for how we would like our new NAHT Life Members web pages to look, hosted on the NAHT website.
+The NLMC has passed on plans to NAHT head office on how we would like our new NAHT Life members' web pages to look, hosted on the NAHT website.
 We are optimistic this work will be concluded during spring term 2017, so we can begin to populate our pages with appropriate content which will also include contact details of individuals on the NLMC.

-The final part of this jigsaw will be updated Life Member communications preferences (which will link in with other NAHT members) enabling Life Members to receive NAHT information that the current preferences system does not allow them to do.
-This will be a positive step and enable Life Members, who are still interested or indeed active in the world of NAHT, but are not branch officials, to keep involved.
+The final part of this jigsaw will be updating Life Member communications preferences (which will link in with other NAHT members) enabling Life Members to receive NAHT information that the current preference system does not allow them to do.
+This will be a positive step and enable Life members, who are still interested or indeed active in the world of NAHT but are not branch officials, to keep involved.

 Ideas and suggestions always welcome and can be made to NLMC via the contact details on our website landing page or to NLMC Communications and Development Officer - Mike Wilson email@example.com.

 Future articles will feature other members of the NLMC, their roles and responsibilities.